 heroin was not thought to be a problem among children of middle-class parents.
 But

-These younger addicts account for some dangerous new patterns in the way heroin is
+Younger addicts account for some dangerous new patterns in the way heroin is used:

 It's a social activity.
 Heroin used to be thought of as something done alone.
-Now it's not unusual to see
+Now it is sometimes used in

 This social use increases the risks of spreading serious infections, such as HIV or

 Heroin is made from morphine.
-Morphine is found in the seed pods of some varieties
+Morphine is part of opium, which is found in the seed

-of poppy plants.
-It is a very addictive opiate.
+pods of certain poppy plants.
+It's a very addictive opiate.

-Although purer heroin is becoming more common, most street heroin is "cut" with one
+Purer heroin is becoming more common.
+But most street heroin is "cut" with one or

-white powdery substances likes sugar, starch, powdered milk, quinine, or even strychnine
+sugar, starch, powdered milk, or quinine.
+They may even include strychnine or other

-or other poisons.
-Other drugs like cocaine, methamphetamine, or other opiates may
+poisons.
+Other drugs, such as cocaine, methamphetamine, or other opioids may also

-also be mixed in.
-It might be only a little heroin or even no heroin at all.
+be mixed in.
+There might be only a little heroin or even no heroin at all.
 And that

 can change with each dose a person gets.
 Heroin users don't know the actual strength

-or death.
+and death.
 Overdoses are common.
-It's easy to take a dose that had too much heroin.
+It's easy to take a dose that is too strong.
+This

 Users get high by snorting, smoking, or injecting the heroin.
 Snorting and smoking